1mache/DonkeyKongCPP/readme.txt

     this makes it easier to hit something. https://mama.mta.ac.il/mod/forum/discuss.php?d=3638

--   Because Ghosts are supposed to move on floor and dont have any vertical movement logic, all the Ghosts that dont have floor beneath their spawn positions arent spawned at all.
+-   Because Ghosts are supposed to move on a floor and dont have any vertical movement logic, all the Ghosts that dont have floor beneath their spawn positions dont get spawned at all.

 Bonuses:
--   A Ghost cannot both move and change its direction in a single frame.
+-   The Ghosts wait until the next frame to move if they changed direction that frame.
 See Ghost::moveGhost().
     This made it a little easier to dodge them, and made them look better on screen.

+-   The screen with level selection allows selection both with digits 0-8 (9 is reserved for BACK) and with an arrow that can be controlled with W, X (up, down).
+    If there are more than 9 levels, they are shown in groups of 9 and the user can scroll them!

--   The s
+-   The hammer has an animation when you use it.

 ============<Exercise 2>============
 ============<Exercise 1>============

 Features:
 -   Mario can move freely during fall and change horizontal directions midjump We chose free fall option 3 from here: https://mama.mta.ac.il/mod/forum/discuss.php?d=2206